mpinter/docotest/README.md

 ## Github Actions

 This repo contain two Actions taken from https://github.com/marketplace/actions/expo-github-action , you can find them in `.github/workflows/`
+The message in the PR action needs to be changed according to your expo account name and app slug.

 ## iOs stuff